aomsin2526/BadWDSD/README.md

 - You can't install firmware directly from XMB or you will get **80029c9c** error. **You must use safe mode**
 - Because of strict timings, **100% success rate is not possible even with perfect wiring**.
 This may affect PS2 mode.
+- When install or replacing HDD, **Go back to HFW first!** or it may cause problems.

 # eMMC "complete" and "incomplete" dump